 - 1 If not already displayed, click the Optimizer Setup tab. - 2 Select a Path for data files to store the optimization run data.
-The data can be displayed later with Agilent MassHunter Qualitative Analysis software.

-- 3 In the table on the right side of the screen, select the acquisition methods to use for optimization as follows.
-These methods will be used to optimize all compounds, except for those that have specific methods selected on the Compound Setup tab. - a Right-click in the table and select Add Method from the shortcut menu.
+The data can be displayed later with the MassHunter Qualitative Analysis program. - 3 In the table on the right side of the screen, select the acquisition methods with the appropriate LC and source parameters to use for optimization. - a Right-click in the table and select Add Method from the shortcut menu.
 This adds a row to the end of the table for a new method. - b Click the button on the right side of the Acq Method cell to open the Open Method dialog box. - c Select the method of interest and click OK.
-The Polarity and Ion Source will be filled in from the values set in the selected method. - d Check to make sure that the Ion Source from the method matches the physical configuration of your instrument. - e (optional) Repeat steps 3a d to select additional methods for optimization. - TipAdditional options are available by right-clicking in the method table, such as Delete Methods, Copy, and Fill.
+The Polarity and Ion Source will be filled in from the values set in the selected method. - d Check to make sure that the Ion Source from the method matches the physical configuration of your instrument. - e (optional) Repeat step a through step d to select additional methods for optimization. - Tip Additional options are available by right-clicking in the method table, such as Delete Methods, Copy, and Fill.